 WACC has state-of-the-art digital audio production facilities.
 Over a dozen networked workstations allow students to produce public service announcements, sweepers, radio ID's and other materials for on-air broadcast and class projects.
-For more information, visit http:// www.asnuntuck.edu/Asnuntuckradio.
+For more information, contact Robert Brown at 860.253.3124.